 About Our Office

-The Neurology, Learning and Behavior Center provides multi-disciplinary evaluation, case management and treatment programs for children, adolescents and adults with histories of neurological disease, head trauma, attention deficit disorders, specific learning disabilities, autism, depression and anxiety disorders.
-The Center staff is represented by psychology, speech pathology, rehabilitation and education.
-Evaluation and consultation are provided for individuals from the intermountain west as well as across the United States.
+The Neurology, Learning and Behavior Center provides neuropsychological evaluation, case management and treatment for children, adolescents and adults with histories of neurological disease, head trauma, attention deficit disorders, specific learning disabilities, autism, depression and anxiety disorders.
+Evaluations and consultation are provided for individuals from the intermountain west as well as across the United States.

 Neurology, Learning and Behavior Center